-#5 - Encourage children to practise their parts before trying to perform as a group.
+#5 - Encourage children to practice their parts before trying to perform as a group.

 #6 - A good pattern to use in introducing Readers' Theatre is to spread it over a week.
 On day 1 hand out the scripts to all children and explain how it works.
 Some teachers have the whole class working on the same material, but my preference is to see 2-3 groups used, allowing children of varying abilities to be 'stretched'.
 On day 2 take the groups one at a time for turns reading the script.
 This is effectively just round robin reading to help familiarise them with the script and story line.
 On days 3 and 4 allocate characters and practice.
 Allow children to try different parts in lesson 3 before making final choices.
 On day 5 perform the plays by each group for the whole class.

 #7 - If you need more guidance Laurie Henry has four excellent lesson plans that show how Readers' Theatre can be introduced for the first time (here).

 #8 - Don't forget that while literature is most commonly used, poetry, history and biography also works well.

 As I said above, there are many resource books that contain scripts, but there are also hundreds of scripts available FREE and online.
 Here are some of the best resource sites:

 'Mr Young's Website' with almost 200 scripts (HERE)

 'Teaching Heart' has a section on 'Reader's Theater Scripts and Plays' (HERE)